Rihn DR-107 "One Design": Operational history

 In November 2013 33 examples were registered in the United States with the Federal Aviation Administration, with another 11 previously registered and now removed.
 Also in November 2013 there were two registered with Transport Canada and ten in the United Kingdom with the Civil Aviation Authority.
-As of August 2024, ten are registered in Australia with the Civil Aviation Safety Authority (including nine recorded as DR-107 One Design and one recorded as One Design); it is unknown how many are registered with Recreational Aviation Australia.
+By August 2024, ten were registered in Australia with the Civil Aviation Safety Authority (including nine recorded as DR-107 One Design and one recorded as One Design); it is unknown how many are registered with Recreational Aviation Australia.
+As of April 2026 there are three registered in Brazil and one in Argentina as LV-X326.